quackgraph/quackgraph-agent/dev-docs/flow.todo.md

+===

+agent should be able to freely perform complex querying and aggregation and custom duckdb operations

+===

 well db - memory sync should happen natively in core package/quackgraph without additional api to use by external, auto hydrate? on every direct duckdb change? without requiring anyone to call reload/hydrate, so should not be concern for packages/agent and everyone can modify db directly without any problem

 ===